Setsubun is a day in Japan marking the end of winter, and the start of spring. It is observed between the 2nd and 4th of February.

 At temples, beans are thrown by monks and famous personalities into crowds to drive evil spirits away from the people.

 Sometimes fathers will put an evil spirit mask on and let their children throw beans at them.

-A holly bush in front of a house might be decorated with a sardine head, garlic clove or onion hung in it to keep away evil spirits during the celebration (called “hiragi iwashi”, meaning “holly sardine.")
-Or if there’s no bush, holly leaves and one of the food items can be attached to the front door.
-Demons are presumed to be afraid of holly branches poking their eyes out, and to not like the strong-smelling foods.
+A holly bush in front of a house might be decorated with a sardine head, garlic clove or onion hung in it to keep away evil spirits during the celebration (called “hiragi iwashi”, meaning “holly sardine.”)
+If there’s no holly bush, holly leaves and one of the food items can be attached to the front door.
+Demons are presumed to be afraid of holly branches poking their eyes out, and to dislike the strong-smelling foods.